 - If the wound is deep or infected, seek help from a medical professional.
 Emergency rooms frequently help people with addiction wound care needs and can recommend ways for you to help the wound heal at home.

-- Your body uses fat and protein to heal, so make an effort to eat them both regularly in order to speed up the healing process.
+- Your body uses fat and protein to heal, so make an effort to eat both regularly to speed up the healing process.

 - If at any point you have a fever, chills, pain around the wound, or soreness in your armpits or groin, go to the emergency room immediately.
 These can all be signs of a serious infection such as sepsis, which needs to be treated as soon as possible.